ctrl-bers/CAP.AI/README.md

   <img src="https://img.shields.io/badge/GPT--3.5--Turbo-OpenRouter.ai-blueviolet?style=for-the-badge&logo=openai&logoColor=white" />
 </p>

+# Description
   Capstone Assistant Powered By AI (CAP.AI) is an AI-powered web application that creates personalized capstone project ideas based on your selected industry and project type.
 With a single click, it returns a complete project title, description, estimated duration, difficulty level, and recommended tech stack all generated in real time using AI.

 Note: Perfect this for  students, instructors, and project advisers who need instant, relevant, and creative capstone project ideas.